-It takes approximately one hour to complete the entrance examination, which is held on the MCI campus in Innsbruck.
+It takes approximately two hours to complete the entrance examination, which is held on the MCI campus in Innsbruck.
 The test is to be written and consists of a set of open questions relating to various issues of social work.

 Professional experience, an internship in social work, or the completion of a voluntary year in social service would increase the chance of a successful application.